-The Group's major financial instruments include trade, bills and other receivables, amounts due from immediate holding company/a related party, bank balances and cash, trade and other payables and amounts due to the shareholder/a director.
+The Group's major financial instruments include trade, bills and other receivables, bank balances and cash and trade and other payables.
 Details of these financial instruments are disclosed in respective notes.
 The risks associated with certain of these financial instruments and the policies on how to mitigate these risks are set out below.
 The management of the Group manages and monitors these exposures to ensure appropriate measures are implemented on a timely and effective manner.